 Under PRC laws and regulations, our PRC subsidiaries engaging in property development are subject to LAT, which is collected by the local tax authorities.
 All income from the sale or transfer of state-owned land use rights, buildings and their attached facilities in the PRC is subject to LAT at progressive rates ranging from 30% to 60% of the appreciation value as defined in the relevant tax laws, with certain exemptions available for the sale of ordinary standard residential houses if the appreciation value does not exceed 20% of the total deductible items as defined in the relevant tax laws.
 See "Regulation-Legal supervision relating to property sector in the PRC- Major taxes applicable to property developers-(c) Land appreciation tax."
 Sales of commercial properties are not eligible for this exemption.
 Whether a property qualifies for the ordinary standard residential houses exemption is determined by the local government taking into consideration the property's plot ratio, aggregate GFA and sales price.
 Sales of properties with higher appreciation values are generally subject to higher LAT rates.
 On December 28, 2006, the State Administration of Taxation issued the Notice on the Administration of the Settlement of Land Appreciation Tax of Property Development Enterprises (關於房地產開發企業土地增值税 清算管理有關問題的通知) which came into effect on February 1, 2007.
 Such notice provides further clarifications as to the settlement of LAT.
 Local provincial tax authorities can formulate their own implementation rules according to the notice and local situations.
+On May 19, 2010, the SAT issued the Circular on Issues Concerning Settlement of Land Appreciation Tax (關於土地增值稅清算有關問題的通知) to clarify and strengthen the settlement of the land appreciation tax.
+Furthermore, on May 25, 2010, the SAT issued the Notice on Strengthening the Collection of Land Appreciation Tax (關於加強土地增值税征管工作的通知), which requires that the minimum LAT prepayment rate shall be 2% for provinces in the eastern region, 1.5% for provinces in the central and northeastern regions, and 1% for provinces in the western region.
 We estimate and make provisions for the full amount of applicable LAT in accordance with the requirements set forth in the relevant PRC tax laws and regulations, but only pay a portion of such provisions each year as required by the local tax authorities under prevailing practice.
 We recorded LAT provision under "cost of sale" for accounting periods prior to fiscal year 2007 and have started to record LAT provision under "income tax expenses" in our income statement for the year ended December 31, 2007.